 Pollan & Stamets Discuss Wood Lover Paralysis

-On June 4th 2018, The Atlantic published Michael Pollan’s account of studying magic mushrooms alongside world famous mycologist Paul Stamets.
-According to the story, Stamets took Pollan hunting for the psilocybe azurescens mushroom in its native pacific northwest habitat.
-Psilocybe azurescens (or “azzies”) mushrooms were originally discovered by Stamets.
+On June 4, 2018, The Atlantic published Michael Pollan’s account of studying magic mushrooms alongside world-famous mycologist Paul Stamets.
+According to the story, Stamets took Pollan hunting for the Psilocybe azurescens mushroom in its native Pacific Northwest habitat.
+P. azurescens (or “azzies”) mushrooms were originally discovered by Stamets.
 These mushrooms are considered the most potent magic mushrooms in the world.

 One “Troubling” Thing — Complete Loss of Voluntary Movement

-During their foray, Stamets and Pollan discussed one “troubling” feature of eating psilocybe azurescens: TEMPORARY PARALYSIS.
+During their foray, Stamets and Pollan discussed one “troubling” feature of eating P. azurescens: TEMPORARY PARALYSIS.
 See Wood Lover Paralysis.
-Here is the section of The Atlantic that summarized the conversation:
+Here is the section of The Atlantic article that summarized the conversation: